shirishinamdar/shirishinamdar.github.io/_posts/2025-02-06-tripwire-hids-on-kali.md

 ![Tripwire integrity database being built.](/assets/img/blog/tripwire-hids-on-kali/image7.png)

-This has created the Tripwire integrity database, which contains the filesystem snapshot — the baseline.
+This has created the Tripwire integrity database, which contains the filesystem snapshot, the baseline.
 It will then be used as the reference point for all file integrity verifications.

 ---